|From Think Like a Data Scientist by Brian Godsey

 One mistake that I and many others have made is to conflate correlation with significance.
 Some people talk about the confusion of correlation and causation, an example of which is: a higher percentage of helmet-wearing cyclists are involved in accidents than non-helmet-wearing cyclists; it might be tempting to conclude that helmets cause accidents, but this is probably fallacious.
 The correlation between helmets and accidents does not imply that helmets cause accidents; nor does it imply that accidents cause helmets [directly].
 In reality, cyclists who ride on busier and more dangerous roads are more likely to wear helmets and also more likely to get into accidents.
 Essentially, the act of riding on more dangerous roads causes both.
+Accidents involving cyclists can often have unfortunate and devastating endings, but most result in injury.
+Those injured in such an accident may wish to contact the likes of lamber goodnow for legal assistance in the aftermath.
 In the question of helmets and accidents, there is no direct causation despite the existence of correlation.
 Causation, in turn, is merely one example of a way that correlation might be significant.
 If you are performing a study on the use of helmets and the rates of accidents, then this correlation might be significant even if it does not imply causation.
 It should be stressed that significance, as I use the term, is determined by the project’s goals.
 This knowledge of a helmet-accident correlation could lead to considering (and modeling) the level of traffic and danger on each road as part of the project.
 Significance, also, is not guaranteed by correlation.
 I am fairly certain that more cycling accidents happen on sunny days, but this is because more cyclists are on the road on sunny days, and not because of any other significant relationship (barring rain, of course).
 It is not immediately clear to me how I might use this information to further my goals, and so I wouldn’t spend much time exploring it.
 The correlation simply does not seem to have any significance in this particular case.

 In gene/RNA expression experiments, there are often thousands of RNA sequences that are measured within only 10-20 biological samples.
 Such an analysis with far more variables (expression levels for each RNA sequence) than data points (samples) is called “high-dimensional” or often “under-determined” because there are so many variables that some of them are correlated simply by random chance, and it would be fallacious to say that they are truly related, in a real biological sense.
 If you present a list of strong correlations to the biology professor, he will spot immediately that some of your reported correlations are unimportant or, worse, contrary to established research, and you’ll have to go back and do more analyses.